-In accordance with the regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("Sustainable Finance Disclosure Regulation" or "SFDR"), the Company implements sustainability risks into its investment processes as outlined.
+In accordance with the regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("Sustainable Finance Disclosure Regulation" or "SFDR"), the Company implements sustainability risks into its investment processes as outlined in the GAM- Responsible Investment Policy, which applies to the companies of the GAM Group, including the Company.
 For the purposes of this Prospectus, a sustainability risk means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment and consequently the Net Asset Value of a Subfund.
 Sustainability risks associated with climate change, environmental factors, social factors or governance will be dependent on multiple variables including the sector, geography, asset class of the security and the nature and time horizon of the investment strategy.
 We expect sustainability risks, and how these are integrated, to continue to evolve.

-Investors should note that if a Subfund (a) promotes environmental or social characteristics or a combination thereof and invests in companies that follow good governance practices; or (b) if a Subfund has sustainable investment as its objective, such promotion or objective shall be further detailed in an ANNEX II to the Supplement of this Prospectus.
+Investors should note that if a Subfund (a) promotes environmental or social characteristics or a combination thereof and invests in companies that follow good governance practices; or (b) if a Subfund has sustainable investment as its objective, such promotion or objective shall be further detailed in an Annex II to the Supplement of this Prospectus.